sdemyanov/ConvNet/README.md

 - i - input layer.
 Must be the first and only first.
 Must contain the "mapsize" field, that is a vector with 2 integer values, representing the objects size.
 May also contain the "outputmaps" field, that specifies the number of independent data sources.
 In this case the function input must be a cell array with the "outputmaps" number of cells.
 - c - convolutional layer.
 Must contain the "kernelsize" field, that identifies the filter size.
 Must not be greater than the size of maps on the previous layer.
 Must also contain the "outputmaps" field, that is the number of maps for each objects on this layer.
 If the previous layer has "m" maps and the current one has "n" maps, the total number of filters on it is m * n.
 Despite that it is called convolutional, it performs filtering, that is a convolution operation with flipped dimensions.
 - s - scaling layer.
 Reduces the map size by pooling.
 Must contain the "scale" field, that is also a vector with integer 2 values.
 - f - fully connected layer.
 Must contain the "length" field that defines the number of its outputs.
 Must be the last one.
 For the last layer the length must coincide with the number of classes.
-May also contain the "dropout" field, that determines the dropout ratio.
-0 means no dropout.
-Should not be larger that 1 - 1/length.
+May also contain the "dropout" field, that determines the probabilty of dropping the input elements.
+Should not be too large, otherwise it drops everything.

 All layers except "i" may contain the "function" field, that defines their action.
 For:
 - c and f - it defines the non-linear function.
 It can be either "sigm" or "relu", for sigmoids and rectified linear units respectively.
 The default value is "sigm".
 - f - it can also be "SVM", that calculates the SVM error function.
-See www.cs.toronto.edu/~tang/papers/dlsvm.pdf for details.
+See [this article](www.cs.toronto.edu/~tang/papers/dlsvm.pdf) for the details.
 Has been tested only for final layer.
 - s - it defines the pooling procedure, that can be either "mean" or "max".
 The default value is "mean".

 params - define the learning process.
 It is a cell with the following fields.
 If some of them are absent, the value by default is taken.